 to see a copy of our letter

-A) Firstly, the job description of a CSI is nothing like that shown on
+A) The job description of a CSI is nothing like that shown on TV.
+See this list

 documents for more information.

 available, they usually involve the collection of evidence (with